awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-loggingconfiguration.md

 `LogDestinationConfigs`  <a name="cfn-wafv2-loggingconfiguration-logdestinationconfigs"></a>
 The logging destination configuration that you want to associate with the web ACL\.
 You can associate one logging destination to a web ACL\.
-If logging destination target is a CloudWatch Log Group, it is required that the reference Log Group's name begin with the prefix 'aws-waf-logs-'\.
 *Required*: Yes
 *Type*: List of String
 *Maximum*: `100`